ThemeFuse/Unyson-Documentation/extension/portfolio/index.rst

     .. note::

-        If you are in The Loop, the global $post will bw used for $post_id
+        If you are in The Loop, the global $post will be used for $post_id

 Hooks
 -----